jovanlanik/xmenu/README.md

 The files are:

 * `./README`:     This file.
-* `./Makefile`:   The makefile.
+* `./makefile`:   The makefile.
 * `./config.h`:   The hardcoded default configuration for XMenu.
 * `./config.mk`:  The setup for the makefile.
 * `./demo.gif`:   A gif demonstrating how XMenu works.
 * `./xmenu.1`:    The manual file (man page) for XMenu.
 * `./xmenu.c`:    The source code of XMenu.
-* `./xmenu.sh`:   A sample script illustrating how to use XMenu.
+* `./example-menu.sh`:   A sample script illustrating how to use XMenu.
 * `./icons/`:     Icons for the sample script
+* `./wip_fn.c ./wip_fn.h ./wip_conf.c ./wip_conf.h`: Source for config loading using libconfig.

 ## Installation

 First, edit `./config.mk` to match your local setup.

-In order to build XMenu you need the `Imlib2`, `Xlib`, `Xinerama` and `Xft` header files.
+In order to build XMenu you need the `Imlib2`, `Xlib`, `Xinerama`, `Xft` and `libconfig` header files.
-The default configuration for XMenu is specified in the file `config.h`, you can edit it, but most configuration can be changed at runtime via X resources.
+The default configuration for XMenu is specified in the file `config.h`, you can edit it, but most configuration can be changed at runtime via a config file at `~/.config/xmenu.conf`.
 Enter the following command to build XMenu.
 This command creates the binary file `./xmenu`.

 	make

-By default, XMenu is installed into the `/usr/local` prefix.
+By default, XMenu is installed into the `/usr` prefix.
 Enter the following command to install XMenu (if necessary as root).
 This command installs the binary file `./xmenu` into the `${PREFIX}/bin/` directory, and the manual file `./xmenu.1` into `${MANPREFIX}/man1/` directory.